SQUIRREL FORUM

 Neurologically impaired squirrels due to head trauma need to be monitored for seizures and your vet may need to prescribe Phenobarbital or a similar medication.
 Some neuro squirrels are calm and domicile and other are aggressive. you cannot predict squirrel personality especially with a neuro.
 Squirrels that spin in circles constantly and show no improvement after meds should be euthanized by a vet.

 Dwarfs are one of the most difficult squirrels to keep healthy and safe from injury.
-The 1st photo below is of a fully grown achondroplastic dwarf named “Stuart Little” held by Dr. Alesia Emerson, 2nd photo is of Joy held by MEL1959 and 3rd photo is of my extremely rare melanistic primordial dwarf “Buddi” who required 4 hand feedings / day for 3 years.
+The 1st photo below is of a fully grown achondroplastic dwarf named “Stuart Little” held by Dr. Alesia Emerson and 3rd photo is of my extremely rare melanistic primordial dwarf “Buddi” who required 4 hand feedings / day for 3 years.
 Skippy (one of our moderators) posted excellent information about dwarfs here: https://squirrelforum.com/forum/viewtopic.php?f=9&t=138

 Most dwarfs and failure to thrive squirrels require multiple daily hand feeding of a special formula mix consisting of ground Teklad 2018 blocks, Fox Valley 20/50 and baby food.
 Contact Mel1959 or Chicken Legs on the Squirrel Board for more information on this subject as she is an expert.